marcusinthesky/Word2Risk/paper/Draft Submission.md

 ![Association](../experiments/media/Association Over Time.png)
 <center>__Figure 4: Association__</center>

 Volatility details the standard deviation of portfolios over time.
-Figure 5 details the 300-day volatility of returns across 1000 random evenly weighted portfolios between 16 May 2003 and 17 May 2018.
+Figure 5 shows the 300-day volatility of returns across 1000 random evenly weighted portfolios between 16 May 2003 and 17 May 2018.
 When assessing volatility over time the influence of macroeconomic events such as the financial crisis in 2008 and the South African “Zuma-gate scandal” of 2016 are attributed to the spikes in portfolio volatility.

 ![Volatility](../experiments/media/Volatility Over Time time.png)
 <center>__Figure 5: Volatility__</center>